Classic Pavlova Recipe: A Beginners Guide

 - Use the right sugar – Opt for caster sugar (superfine sugar) for your meringue.
 It dissolves easily, reducing the risk of overwhipping, which can lead to sinking, cracking, and weeping.

 - Which eggs to use – Use store bought eggs that are no more than 3 days old.
 Fresh eggs can be harder to whip up properly.
+Theyโre easier to separate when theyโre cold.
+Let them sit at room temp for 10 minutes before whipping.
+They whip up better when theyโre at room temp.

 - Donโt get any egg yolks in your whites – otherwise the meringue wonโt whip up properly.
 I like to separate my egg white in a small bowl and then transfer to my mixing bowl so that thereโs no risk of my eggs having yolk in them.
 Even a tiny spec can mess with your meringue!

-The Perfect Meringue!
+The PERFECT Meringue!

 - Add the sugar gradually when making the meringue to ensure it has enough time to dissolve.
 Adding it too quickly or all at once can cause the meringue to not whip up properly and the sugar will not dissolve.
 That will cause cracks, a meringue that has barely any volume and weeps once baked.

 - When shaping the pavlova – donโt over work it (it can deflate your meringue), aim for tall sides that are slightly sloped (no more than 5cm tall if itโs hot and humid).
 The top needs to be even and flat.
 The best way to do this us to use an offset spatula or tablespoon.
-Everything will round out and flatten in the oven as it bakes and youโll get that nice pavlova shape.
+Everything will round out and flatten in the oven as it bakes, and youโll get that nice pavlova shape.

 - Low and slow baking – super low temperature, for 90 minutes is key to getting a crispy exterior and marshmallow inside.
-This gentle baking technique is key for a pavlova.
+This gentle baking technique is key for a pavlova!

-- DO NOT OPEN THE OVEN DOOR! – Do not open the oven door during the 90 minute baking time or when itโs up.
+- DO NOT OPEN THE OVEN DOOR! – Do not open the oven door during the 90-minute baking time or when itโs up.
 The hot pavlova will immediately seize and want to shrink if itโs exposed to cold air.
 It will crack and sink immediately.
 Let it rest in the oven until completely cooled.
 Hours!
 I like to let it rest and cool overnight!

 - When adding the toppings – go slow.
 The cream is heavy and may cause your pav to sink slightly, but only very slightly.
 The fruits can do this too.
 While weโre on fruits, donโt add them until up to an hour before serving.
 Some fruits like berries or wet fruits like mango can weep and eat into the sugar meringue causing it to melt.